n8n-io/n8n-docs/docs/code/cookbook/http-node/pagination.md

 If the API you're using supports choosing the page size in the query:

-1. Select **Send Query Parameters** in node parameters, not in the option settings.
+1. Select **Send Query Parameters** in main node parameters (this is the parameters you see when you first open the node, not the settings within options).
 1. Enter the **Name** of the query parameter.
 This depends on your API.
 For example, a lot of APIs use a query parameter named `limit` to set page size.
 So **Name** would be `limit`.
 1. In **Value**, enter your page size.